Category Archives: Fashion

 The Fashion Parade.
 (1935, January 26).
 The Australian Women’s Weekly (1933 – 1982), p.
 8. Retrieved March 4, 2013, from http://nla.gov.au/nla.news-article47208042

-There was plenty of choice available for Autumn 1935, with ladies able to choose the look they preferred.aut46aut47
+There was plenty of choice for Autumn 1935, with ladies able to choose the look they preferred.aut46aut47

 The Fashion Parade.
 (1935, January 26).
 The Australian Women's Weekly (1933 - 1982), p.
 8. Retrieved February 27, 2013, from http://nla.gov.au/nla.news-article47208042